jonaslwq/Natural-Language-Processing/README.md

 ## Word Embeddings
 This notebook introduces fastText, a library for word embeddings that captures semantic and syntactic relationships between words.
 It explores fastText's capabilities for generating word vector representations and demonstrates their application in NLP tasks.

-We also explored spaCy's word embeddings and Word2Vec from the gensim library.
+We also explore spaCy's word embeddings and Word2Vec from the gensim library.
 It provides an overview of how these pre-trained word embeddings can be used to obtain high-dimensional word vector representations and leverage their semantic meaning.